ESPN Troubles Cloud Disney Earnings; Apple Surpasses $800 Billion Mark

 "Disney also is preparing to launch an ESPN subscription streaming service and bought a 33 percent stake in video-streaming company BAMTech for $1 billion last year.

-Apple reaches a record in its growth path
+Apple reaches a record

 Apple on Tuesday became the first U.S. company to top the $800 billion market capitalization threshold.